 Early this month Google is rolling out some pretty drastic changes to the Google Ad Grants program, which provides up to $10,000 per month in free ad spend on the Google search network to 501c3 nonprofit organizations.

 It’s clear by the nature of these changes that Google is making a major push for quality.
 According to Google, these policy changes are intended to “raise standards of quality for our free advertising grants” program which currently serves more than 35,000 nonprofit organizations.

-Here are the major changes nonprofits need to know about – and act on – now:
+Here are the major account management changes nonprofits need to know about – and act on – now: